 Teams 3D Print Planetary Habitats, Awarded $700K in NASA Challenge

 HUNTSVILLE, Ala., May 4, 2019 /PRNewswire/ -- After 30 hours of 3D printing over four days of head-to-head competition, NASA and partner Bradley University of Peoria, Illinois, have awarded $700,000 to two teams in the final round of the 3D-Printed Habitat Challenge.
 The top prize of $500,000 was awarded to New York based AI.
 SpaceFactory.
-Second-place and $200,000 was awarded to Pennsylvania State University of College Park.
+Second-place and $200,000 was awarded to Pennsylvania State University of University Park.

 The two teams faced off May 1-4 at Caterpillar's Edwards Demonstration & Learning Center in Edwards, Illinois, creating subscale shelters out of recyclables and materials that could be found on deep-space destinations, like the Moon and Mars.
 The size of the structures had to be a one-third scale version of their architectural designs.
 Each team employed robotic construction techniques that allowed minimal human intervention.
 Such technologies will enable more sustainable and autonomous exploration missions.